Oni030/topTicTacToe/README.md

 - A way to tag a cell X
 - A way to check if cell is tagged already X
 - A way to switchTurns X
-- A way to play a round
+- A way to play a round X
 - A way to check for the winner